-The School is supported by the Enterprise Co-ordinator at Southend Borough Council who helps us in developing our Careers provision, has a dedicated Enterprise Advisor and has also recently become a member of the Careers Hub.
-Our work experience scheme has enabled the School to build links with businesses and visiting speakers, including alumni and parents / carers, further enrich the programme offer.
+The School is supported by the Enterprise Co-ordinator at Southend City Council who helps us in developing our Careers provision, has a dedicated Enterprise Advisor and is a member of the Greater Essex Careers Hub.
+Our Careers programme has enabled the School to build links with businesses and visiting speakers, including alumni and parents / carers, to further enrich our offer.
 There is also a close relationship with Westcliff High School for Girls in order to share knowledge around statutory requirements and events.
 National Careers Week and Apprenticeship Week are celebrated at the School, which enables further partnerships and external links to be built.